-A smart decision is the result of the right information!
-Let’s unfold the possibilities in eCommerce Business Intelligence to amplify your business success.
+A smart decision is the result of the accurate information!
+Let’s unfold the possibilities in eCommerce Business Intelligence (BI) software to amplify your business success.

 Business Intelligence (BI) is a silver bullet for eCommerce vendors.
-The crucial role of BI in eCommerce is indispensable to futureproof your business.
-A combination of well-thought-out strategies and the best technologies are integral to leverage eCommerce success.
-Distributors & retailers, it’s time to check your data proficiency!
+The crucial role of BI in eCommerce is indispensable to futureproof your business strategy.
+A combination of well-thought-out strategies and the best technologies are integral to leverage eCommerce success and inventory management.
+Distributors & retailers, it’s time to check your available data proficiency!
 The power of Big Data is transforming the eCommerce sector.
 According to the Forbes report, the number of professionals using descriptive and predictive analytics grew by 20% in one year alone.
 About 2.5 quintillion bytes of data are created every day.
 Adopting BI into your eCommerce channel helps you make sense of the sheer volume of data created every day.

 Business Intelligence or BI comprises a set of applications, tools, technologies, or practices that convert raw data into meaningful information.
-If you are an eCommerce business vendor or distributor, incorporating business intelligence into your online platform provides you with reliable and relevant information about customers and other crucial business data.
+If you are an eCommerce store owner or distributor, incorporating business intelligence into your online platform provides you with reliable and relevant information about target audience and other crucial business data.
 Also, it leverages accuracy and precision in decision-making.

-Let’s see some key features of business intelligence that help to leverage success
+Let’s see some key features of business intelligence platform that help you leverage business processes

 - A BI tool has the operational capability to collect raw data and convert them into compelling dashboards and reports by providing real-time visibility.

-- Data visualization through Business intelligence helps to recognize the relationship between data.
+- Data visualization through Business intelligence helps to recognize the relationship between various data.

 - Online Analytics Processing (OLAP) helps in real-time calculation and forecasting.